claudiodgl/LargeNetVis/README.md

 LargeNetVis is a visualization system  designed to assist in analyzing small and large temporal networks.

-The system leverage three taxonomies focused on network communities to guide the visual exploration process.
+The system leverages three taxonomies focused on network communities to guide the visual exploration process.

 ## Video demonstration